Education Research Current About VU Amsterdam NL

 The risk of disease and death from prolonged sitting is independent of leisure-time exercise.
 Only daily intensive exercise works preventively, but is not feasible for most.
 Therefore, it is important to reduce sitting itself.

-Therefore, ‘Beware of the chair’ and make exercise part of your working day.
-Don't sit for too long at a time, but alternate regularly with standing or walking so that at least the upper legs are active, as this reduces the risk of health problems.
-Stand up briefly every half hour (or at least every hour for 5 min), then walk through your home, workspace or outside, preferably moving your arms briefly as well.
+Therefore, "Beware of the chair" and make exercise part of your workday.
+Do not sit for too long at a time, but alternate regularly with standing or walking, so that at least the upper legs are active, as this reduces the risk of health problems.
+Get up briefly every half hour (or at least 5 min. every hour), then walk through your home, workspace or outside, preferably moving your arms briefly as well.

-Include movement moments in presentations, lectures or meetings to give colleagues or listeners a chance to move around a bit.
+Include movement moments in presentations, lectures or meetings to give colleagues or listeners a chance to move for a while.

 • Walk to talk

-Like students, VU employees also deserve a separate project to allow them to exercise more in a day.
+Like students, VU employees deserve a separate project to get them to move more in a day.
 Therefore, the plan is to bring about a culture change in the workplace through small interventions: instead of standing as the exception, to sitting as the exception.
-This can be done by doing consultations and meetings (partly) standing or by interrupting them with a ‘Scherdertje’.
-And by conducting bilateral or annual meetings together while walking.
-Desks at which you can stand can contribute as well.
-VU in Motion furthermore advocates that exercise during working hours simply counts as active work.
+This can be done by doing consultations and meetings (partly) while standing or also interrupting with a 'Scherdertje'.
+And by conducting bilas or annual meetings together while walking.
+Desks behind which you can also stand can also contribute.
+VU in Beweging also advocates that exercise during working hours simply counts as work.

 Interested?
-Also take a look at: Sustainable employability – Work on yourself - Vrije Universiteit Amsterdam (vu.nl).
+Also take a look at: Sustainable employability - Make work of yourself.

 Do you have any questions?
 Do not hesitate to contact us.